MichaelGilmoreMS/powerquery-docs/powerquery-docs/connectors/salesforce-reports.md

    > [!NOTE]
    >Currently, you may need to select the **Custom** URL, enter **`https://www.salesforce.com`** in the text box, and then select **Production** to connect to your data.

    You can also select Custom and enter a custom URL to sign in.
 This custom URL might be a custom domain you've created within Salesforce, such as `https://contoso.salesforce.com`.
 You can also use the custom URL selection if you're using your own CNAME record that redirects to Salesforce.
+Please note that there are only two supported custom domains, `salesforce.com` and `cloudforce.com` the use of other domains will result in an "Invalid Arguments" error.

    Also, you can select Include relationship columns.
 This selection alters the query by including columns that might have foreign-key relationships to other tables.
 If this box is unchecked, you won’t see those columns.

-3. If this is the first time you've made this connection, select an on-premises data gateway, if needed.
+4. If this is the first time you've made this connection, select an on-premises data gateway, if needed.

-4. Select **Sign in** to sign in to your Salesforce account.
+5. Select **Sign in** to sign in to your Salesforce account.
 Once you've successfully signed in, select **Next**.

-5. In the **Navigator** dialog box, select the Salesforce Reports you want to load.
+6. In the **Navigator** dialog box, select the Salesforce Reports you want to load.
 Then select **Transform Data** to transform the data.

 ## Specifying a Salesforce API version